 Moisture in the air means that there’s moisture on the surface you’re about to paint.
 A damp surface is not ideal for painting, and you will find that your overall result doesn’t look as great as you’d hoped.
 Let’s dig into the specifics of how high humidity negatively impacts your paint job.

 When you’re dealing with high humidity, surfaces tend to dry slowly.
 When you’re painting indoors, for example, you always want to wash your walls before slapping down a coat of paint, so high humidity could slow down the drying process.
 If your walls are damp when you start to paint, this could lead to mold growing between the wall and the paint.
-The mold will eventually grow through the layer of paint, and you will need to clean the area and paint again.
+The mold will eventually grow through the new layer of paint, and you will need to clean the area and paint again.

 As you may know, moisture on wood causes it to swell.
 If you’re painting wood when there’s a lot of moisture in the air, the wood could start to swell a bit after you’ve put on a coat of paint.
 This swelling could cause cracks or chips in your coat of paint which will eventually lead to the surface needing to be repainted.